xBimTeam/Xbim.IO.Step21/README.md

 ## Todo

-- [ ] Determine minumum public API profile
+- [ ] Reduce public API profile.
+- [ ] Provide generic access to parsing to ISouceText implementers.
 - [ ] Add XML documentation comments to all public members.
 - [ ] Should we use events for the instantiation of classes in from a consuming assembly?
 - [ ] Should we retain SyntaxTrivia (e.g. spaces and comments)?
 They are currently dropped when parsing.